ccat3z/stars/README.md

 * [maHidaka/ros_face](https://github.com/maHidaka/ros_face): None
 * [rouge-ruby/rouge](https://github.com/rouge-ruby/rouge): A pure Ruby code highlighter that is compatible with Pygments
 * [yilozt/rounded-window-corners](https://github.com/yilozt/rounded-window-corners): A gnome-shell extensions that try to add rounded corners for all windows
-* [rqlite/rqlite](https://github.com/rqlite/rqlite): The lightweight, distributed relational database built on SQLite.
+* [rqlite/rqlite](https://github.com/rqlite/rqlite): The lightweight, user-friendly, distributed relational database built on SQLite.
 * [damoeb/rss-proxy](https://github.com/damoeb/rss-proxy): RSS-proxy allows you to do create an RSS or ATOM feed of almost any website, just by analyzing just the static HTML structure.
 * [DIYgod/RSSHub](https://github.com/DIYgod/RSSHub): 🧡 Everything is RSSible
 * [DIYgod/RSSHub-Radar](https://github.com/DIYgod/RSSHub-Radar): 🧡 Browser extension that simplifies finding and subscribing RSS and RSSHub